 Miki Andrejevic (head of patrons) graduated from the Law Faculty – University of Belgrade, Yugoslavia and is a Fellow of the British RSA (Royal Society for the Encouraging of Arts, Manufactures and Commerce).
 He has had a distinguished career in Arts management in Europe and Canada.
 He was the General Manager of the Belgrade Philharmonic Orchestra, the Executive Director of the Writers’ Guild of Alberta and the Executive Director of Alberta’s only professional choir Pro Coro Canada.
 He also established LitFest – Edmonton International Literary Arts Festival as only Canadian festival devoted to creative non-fiction and is directing the University of Alberta’s Festival of Ideas since its inception in 2008.
 Mr. Andrejevic has been a committee or board member of various organizations such as International Jeunesses Musicales Competition Yugoslavia, Mayor’s Lunch for the Business and the Arts (Edmonton), Jury Member of Saskatchewan Arts Board, jury member of the Edmonton Arts Council Arts Operating Community Investment Grant and a member of the Peer Assessment Committee for the Music Touring Grants & International Performance Assistance for the Canada Council for the Arts.
 Presently he serves as a Chair of the City of Edmonton Writer In Exile Program, is a member of the PEN Canada Board of Directors – Chair of Outreach Program Western Canada and a Vice-President of St. Ives (B.C.)
 Rate Payers Association.
 Mr. Andrejevic is a recipient of the Queen Elizabeth II Golden Jubilee Medal and the City of Edmonton Arts and Culture Citation Award.

 International Advisory Board:

 Samira Hamidi was the director of the Afghan Women’s Network (AWN), which includes more than 91 women’s organizations and 5,000 individuals.
 Working with civil society organizations, government, and UN agencies, Ms. Hamidi has brought together thousands of voices to raise the visibility of women in Afghanistan through advocacy and networking initiatives.
 She has organized consultations across the country to enhance women’s ability to advocate for their participation in events that will shape the new Afghanistan, such as the 2010 National Peace Consultative Jirga, the 2010 Kabul International Conference, the 2011 Bonn Conference, the 2011 Loya Jirga, 2012 Tokyo Conference, and the formation of the High Peace Council.
 Ms. Hamidi previously served as a gender coordinator for the UN Development Programme and advocated successfully for the creation of a department within the Ministry of Interior to ensure that gender is considered in every policy decision.
 She organized the first trainings for senior ministry officials on UN Security Council Resolution 1325, which requires that women be fully involved in every part of a peace process, and she led a six-week course for more than 300 police officers on ending violence against women.
 Ms. Hamidi received her bachelor’s degree in business administration from Preston University in Pakistan and is certified to train others using The Institute for Inclusive Security’s Women Waging Peace Curriculum.
 She received a national award in 2010 acknowledging AWN’s critical role in the peace process and received the Presidential Medal for her participation in the National Peace Consultative Jirga.
 Ms. Hamidi is currently studying International Human Rights Law at the University of York, UK.

 Rebecka Winell Reid is Legacies Officer at the University of Oxford.
 She is solely responsible for legacy fundraising at the university and acts as a resource for the Colleges and Museums & Collections.
 Rebecka is part of the Individual Giving Team in the University’s Development Office and help secure philanthropic support for the University through legacy income, also assisting with telethons and annual fund mailings.
 She works in partnership with academic and development colleagues throughout the collegiate University to build enduring relationships with external constituencies – including alumni, non-alumni.
 In 2008, she helped the University launched Oxford Thinking, the Campaign for the University of Oxford, aimed at raising a minimum of £1.25 billion to transform the collegiate University for many generations to come.
 It is the largest fundraising campaign in European university history and one of the largest in the world.
 Gifts totaling more than £1.5bn have now been received, and a new minimum goal of £3bn was announced in October 2012.

 International Operational Board:

 Jessica Lam (Founder and Chairman of the International Operational Board) is a PhD candidate at the department of Physical Theoretical Chemistry, University of Oxford.
 Her research is on using lasers to create cold atoms and trap them in magnetic fields.
-She also holds two BS degrees in Chemical Engineering and Physics from the Massachusetts Institute of Technology and a MS in Chemistry from Yale University.
+She also holds two BS degrees from the Massachusetts Institute of Technology and a MS from Yale University.
 Jessica served as president of the Oxford Women for Women International Society from 2011 to 2012, where she came up with the idea of starting OWAY.
-Jessica also organises events on pressing contemporary international challenges at the University of Oxford, with the Oxford University Student Union’s Women’s Campaign and with the Merton College Global Directions Group, involving change toward an equal-opportunity future for women from all levels of society.
+In addition, she regularly organises events at the University of Oxford, with the Oxford University Student Union’s Women’s Campaign and with the Merton College Global Directions Group, involving change toward an equal-opportunity future for women from all levels of society.

 Tess Woolfenden is a BA (Hons) Social Anthropology Graduate from the University of Kent (2013).
 Tess has has background in fundraising and campaigning from her years in education.
 She has traveled extensively and has a keen interest in in women’s rights and International Development.
 As acting manager for OWAY, Tess serves as the liaison between the international operational board and the several sub-committees and regional boards below.
 Tess also chairs OWAY’s fundraising sub-committee.